darwinex/DarwinexLabs/tools/dwx_zeromq_connector/README.md

 ## Introduction
 In this project, we present a technique employing ZeroMQ (an Open Source, Asynchronous Messaging Library and Concurrency Framework) for building a basic – but easily extensible – high performance bridge between external (non-MQL) programming languages and MetaTrader 4.

-### IMPORTANT NOTE: Any code provided and/or references in this repository is NOT meant to be used "as-is".
+### IMPORTANT NOTE: Any code provided and/or referenced in this repository is NOT meant to be used "as-is".
 Users must treat all code as educational content that requires modification / incorporation into existing works, as per their individual requirements.

 **Reasons for writing this post:**